Sunday, September 27, 2009

 Frame 8: Changing Assumptions

-Three shadows, one with their Holga, captured in the forest.I've been wanting to write about the assumptions we inevitably make any time we encounter a new situation or a new person, but I didn't think I had a very compelling story.
+Three human shadows, one with their Holga, captured in the forest.I've been wanting to write about the assumptions we inevitably make any time we encounter a new situation or a new person, but I didn't think I had a very compelling story.
 Just describing how easily some of my own assumptions about this project have been shattered seemed trite or self-serving.
 I wanted to wrestle with the idea that it sometimes seems to take something different to get us out of our comfort zones, so we can finally see with a new perspective.

 Texture of ducks, light, and leaves on a pond.I was thinking about behavioral traits -- assumptions, for example -- and how they originally stemmed from our primitive ancestors' needs to survive and succeed.